Vyborg Manifesto: Background

 In the wake of the 1905 Revolution, Russia's first modern parliament, the first Duma, was convoked.
 It rapidly turned into a revolutionary tribune, "a rhetorical battering ram against the fortress of autocracy".
-On the first day of the Duma, the parliamentarians condemned the government's political repression, and demands of amnesty of political prisoners became voiced from the Tauride Palace.
-The calls commenced after a boat full of representatives sailed down the Neva and passed by the Kresty prison, and a tearful and emotional waving encounter between the prisoners and the representatives happened.
-As the representatives found their seats Ivan Petrunkevich, the leader of the Constitutional Democratic Party (Kadets), asked upon the assembly to devote their first free thoughts and words to "those who sacrificed their own freedom for the liberation of our dear Russia".
-The hall burst into shouting "Amnesty, Amnesty" towards the ministers attending, and amnesty for the political prisoners, a prerogative exclusively held by the Tsar, were included in an address to the Emperor that also included demands for increased liberties such as universal suffrage, radical land reforms, further executive powers to the Duma, a government responsible to the parliament and the abolition of the reactionary consultative State Council.
-After two weeks of silence, the government passed its two first bills for the approval of the Duma, one for the construction of a greenhouse at the University of Dorpat and one for the a new laundry.
-That was in effect a declaration of a "legislative war", as the government would not even recognise the demands of reform from the Duma.
+On the first day of the Duma, the parliamentarians condemned the government's political repression, and demands of amnesty of political prisoners were voiced from the Tauride Palace.
+The calls commenced after a boat full of representatives sailed down the Neva and passed by the Kresty prison, and an emotional waving encounter between the prisoners and the representatives happened.
+As the representatives found their seats, Ivan Petrunkevich, the leader of the Kadets (Kadets), asked the assembly to devote their first free thoughts and words to "those who sacrificed their own freedom for the liberation of our dear Russia".
+The hall burst into shouting "Amnesty, Amnesty" towards the ministers attending, and amnesty for the political prisoners, a prerogative exclusively held by the Tsar, were included in an address to the Emperor that also included demands for increased liberties such as universal suffrage, radical land reforms, further executive powers to the Duma, a government responsible to the parliament, and the abolition of the reactionary consultative State Council.
+After two weeks of silence, the government passed its two first bills for the approval of the Duma: one for the construction of a greenhouse at the Imperial University of Dorpat and one for a new laundry.
+That was in effect a declaration of a "legislative war", as the government would not even recognise the Duma's demands for reform.

-It was clear by then that it was only a matter of time before the Duma became dissolved, and after further radical speeches in the Duma, it was dissolved 72 days after it was convoked, on the 21 July (8 July O.S.)
-New elections for a second Duma was called for the following February, and Prime Minister Ivan Goremykin was replaced by Stolypin, who was a well-known advocate for the abolition of the communal system and was known for repressive measures to restore order in the provinces.
+It was clear by then that the Duma's dissolution was only a matter of time, and after further radical speeches, it was dissolved 72 days after it was convoked, on 21 July (8 July O.S.).
+New elections for a second Duma were called for the following February, and Prime Minister Ivan Goremykin was replaced by Stolypin, who was a well-known advocate for the abolition of the communal system and was known for repressive measures to restore order in the provinces.
 The liberals of the first Duma were subsequently outraged.
-Prince Georgy Lvov was one of those outraged by the "blatant attack on the parliamentary principle" even though he had opposed the land reform.
+Prince Georgy Lvov was one of those outraged by the "blatant attack on the parliamentary principle", even though he had opposed the land reform.
 He became radicalised after he had been a "moderate liberal".
 The government, on the other hand, deemed the Duma "dysfunctional".